grz0zrg/fas/README.md

 This program is tailored for performances, it is memory intensive (about 512mb is needed without samples, about 1 Gb with few samples), most things are pre-allocated or pre-computed with near zero real-time allocations.

-FAS should be compiled with Soundpipe for best performance / more high quality algorithms; for example subtractive moog filter see 3x speed improvement compared to the standalone algorithm.
+FAS should be compiled with Soundpipe for best performance / high quality algorithms; for example subtractive moog filter see 3x speed improvement compared to the standalone algorithm.

 FAS should also be compiled with Faust which may provide high quality / performance algorithms however using a huge number of generators and effects may vastly affect memory requirements.